-The baseline characteristics do not statistically differ between the treatment and control groups overall (Table I Cols.
-2 and 3), indicating a successful randomization procedure.
-We do not have baseline survey data for one worker due to an administrative oversight; analyses using this heterogeneity are therefore comprised of a sample of 407 workers (instead of 408).
+The baseline characteristics do not statistically differ between the treatment and control groups overall (Table I, columns (2) and (3)), indicating a successful randomization procedure.
+We do not have baseline survey data for one worker due to an administrative oversight; analyses using this heterogeneity therefore use a sample of 407 workers (instead of 408).

-5.2 Empirical Strategy
+V.B.
+Empirical Strategy